 We follow ASC 842, Leases, under which a lessee is required to recognize most leases on its balance sheet.
-The Company has elected to apply a third-party valuation increment borrowing rate ("IBR") as the discount rate by class of underlying assets when the rate is not implicit in the lease.
+We have elected to apply a third-party valuation increment borrowing rate ("IBR") as the discount rate by class of underlying assets when the rate is not implicit in the lease.